IBM/pearson-agentic-ai-workshop/agentic-ai/usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 Additionally, you can use the watsonx Orchestrate [Agentic Development Kit (ADK)](https://developer.watson-orchestrate.ibm.com/) to develop and upload Python and OpenAPI tools to a specific watsonx Orchestrate instance which you can then add to the agents.

 For purposes of the Financial API Agent, you will use the **Import** option to import an OpenAPI specification and define which operations to import as tools.
-You will need a **financial_api_openapi.json** file which will be provided by your instructor.
+You will need [financial_api_openapi.json file](openapi_spec_files/financial_api_openapi.json) which will be provided by your instructor.

 On the *Add a new tool* pop-up, select **Import from file** tile (annonated with red rectangle).